wolfvictorOSI/Edge-Data-Store-Docs/V1/OpcUa/PrinciplesOfOperationOPCUA.md

 ## Streams by OPC UA EDS adapter

-OPC UA EDS adapter creates a stream with two properties per selected OPC UA item.
+The OPC UA EDS adapter creates a stream with two properties per selected OPC UA item.
 The properties are defined in the following table:

 | Property name | Data type | Description |
 |---------------|-----------|-------------|